Nightfall/SRails/README.md

 - Make sure it builds and works.
 - Try to keep your changes as minimal as possible.
 In particular, no whitespace changes in existing files, please.
 - Use the [Staging Area](http://gitready.com/beginner/2009/01/18/the-staging-area.html) when committing
-- dont mess up :P
+- don't mess up :P

 create a PR: https://github.com/Nightfall/SRails/compare/feature-name